j2zhao/tablevault/docs/api/table_references.md

     The `index` keyword can only be used in the `arguments` key of a row-wise function (when `row-wise` is set to `true`).

-* **Dynamic Keys and Values**: All parts of a condition (the column name, the value, start/end values) can be nested table references.
+* **Dynamic Keys and Values**: All parts of a condition (the column name, the value, start/end values) can be nested `TableReference` strings.
     * Example reference string: `my_table[<<config.filter_column>>::<<config.filter_value>>]`

 ---

 ## Nested References

-As shown in examples above, any component of a table reference—the table name, version string, column names, condition keys, or condition values—can itself be another table reference enclosed in `<< ... >>`.
+As shown in examples above, any component of a `TableReference` string —the table name, version string, column names, condition keys, or condition values—can itself be another `TableReference` stringenclosed in `<< ... >>`.
 TableVault will resolve the innermost references first and use their results to construct the outer reference before resolving it.

 **Complex Example (from code, used in an argument):**
 `<<stories.artifact_name[paper_name::<<self.paper_name[index]>>]>>`

 1.  `<<self.paper_name[index]>>`: Resolves first.
 It fetches the `paper_name` from the current row (`index`) of the `self` table.

 2. Let's say the above yields `'my_research_paper'`.

 3. The outer reference becomes: `<<stories.artifact_name[paper_name::'my_research_paper']>>`.

 4. This then fetches `artifact_name` from the `stories` table where `paper_name` is `'my_research_paper'`.

 ---